 them open up to you.

-- Talk to your child about their feelings about the virus pandemic.
+- Talk to your child about their feelings -- about remote school, the pandemic, how much you're yelling lately -- everything.
+Expressing fears,

-Expressing fears, even unreasonable ones, to a caring witness (you!) has a way of making them more manageable.
-And when we allow ourselves to feel
+even unreasonable ones, to a caring witness (you!) has a way of making them more manageable.
+And when we allow ourselves to feel and acknowledge

 how upsetting thoughts lead to upsetting feelings.
 (For more on Helping Your Child Feel Safe & Learn to Manage Anxiety.)